microsoft/promptflow-rag-project-template/financial_transcripts/deployment_utilities/test_client/README.md

     stream: true
 ```

+> NOTE: Streaming only works from the final LLM response in your flow.
+If you have more than one route and bypass certain nodes, be sure to enable stream: true for all of the potential final LLM responses.
+If you don't, you will likely get an error from the client saying that there was no response.
+On the promptflow serving side, you will see it say streaming was not enabled.

 Streaming will then work if you modify the header in the client to include `text/event-stream`.
 ```
 "Accept" : "text/event-stream, application/json"